DataBiosphere/azul/OPERATOR.rst

   discretion on whether or not to open a new ticket, it is important to record unusual failures to determine their eventual frequency.

+Triaging GitLab build failures on ``dev`` and ``prod``
+""""""""""""""""""""""""""""""""""""""""""""""""""""""

+If a GitLab build fails on a main deployment, the operator must evaluate the impact of that failure.
+This evaluation should include visiting the Data Browser to verify it isn't broken.

+To restore the deployment to a known working state, the operator should rerun the deploy job of previous passing pipeline for that deployment.
+This can be done without pushing anything and only takes a couple of minutes.
+The branch for that deployment must then be reverted to the previously passing commit.

 .. _committing the changes separately: https://github.com/DataBiosphere/azul/issues/2899#issuecomment-804508017

 Reindexing